This guide explains how to access and navigate reports, as well as providing details about custom reports. It is intended for basic users.

 - Print the report.

-When you save or print a report, make sure the data that will be included is set to "Records being browsed".
+When you save or print a report, verify that the data to be included is set to "Records being browsed".
 This ensures that all the information displayed on the report is included in the saved file or the printout.

 Updates to Reports